Michael Massey Player Props: Royals vs. Marlins

-On Monday, Michael Massey (.433 on-base percentage in past 10 games, 144 points above season-long percentage) and the Kansas City Royals face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+Michael Massey and his .367 on-base percentage over his past 10 games (85 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Miami Marlins and Edward Cabrera on June 7 at 6:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Marlins.

 Michael Massey Game Info & Props vs. the Marlins